HimanshubhusanRath/microservices_architecture/springboot-examples/readme.md

 # Custom Annotation:
 * http://localhost:8080/custom-annotation/a --> Returns 'Slave:2.0- Data' as this is annotated by @UseSlave
-* http://localhost:8080/custom-annotation/b --> Returns 'null- Data' as this is not annotated
+* http://localhost:8080/custom-annotation/b --> Returns 'null-Data' as this is not annotated

 # Event Handling:
 * http://localhost:8080/event-handling/winner/teamA: